uvaai/ml1/_schedules/1 Fall 2020/index.md

 Tim Doolan (coordinator)

+Simon Pauw (teacher)

 Wouter Vrielink (teacher)

+Kiki van Rongen (TA)

 You can reach us at <minorai@mprog.nl> for any practical matters or other questions.

 ## Course content

-This course consists of 8 modules.
+This course consists of 6 modules.
 Each of these modules is expected to take 1 week and will focus on exploring one or more techniques from machine learning.
 In general, there will be 4 components to each module: